lguzzon-scratchbook/gdb/README.md

 - Efficient storage in OPFS
 - Real-time synchronization between tabs and devices
 - CRUD operations for nodes and relationships
-- Compressed serialization with MessagePack
+- Efficient serialization using MessagePack and compression with Pako.
 - Automatic indexing for fast searches
 - GraphDB supports external modules that extend its capabilities.